rjashby/Wheres-My-Sammich/Project-Log.md

 4:55 - WIP - Working through coding challenges in React

-May 15, 2022: 12:30 pm - Coding through React tutorial again: https://scrimba.com/learn/learnreact/usestate-changing-state-with-a-callback-function-cof9245f4a914e8aaf080c783
+May 15, 2022:

+12:30 pm - Coding through React tutorial again: https://scrimba.com/learn/learnreact/usestate-changing-state-with-a-callback-function-cof9245f4a914e8aaf080c783

+1:49 pm - WIP - still coding along with the above tutorial.
+I have created a Notes.txt file, but it is in my git ignore.
+I'm ensuring I completely understand how to use and store state via hooks.